kmorris0123/landing_page_content_generator/README.md

 Contributions to improve and expand the script are welcome.
 To contribute, please submit a pull request with your proposed changes.

-Versions:
-5 - working, has 3 options: manual section titles, default (you can change this in the code), and Chat GPT Generated.
-6 - improved content quality
-7 - added single page useage and switched to gpt-3.5-turbo 8 - fixed a few logic errors

 License
 This project is released under the MIT License.